Blessed be the Truth-Tellers, for they shall have all the ice cream they want.

 I am editing a cool SF series for PM called Outspoken Authors.
 Each volume includes a story, a rant, an interview and an argument by a lefty writer with Something to Say.

-Karen Joy Fowler has been nominated for the Man-Booker prize for her novel, We Are All Completely Beside Ourselves.
+Karen Joy Fowler has been shortlisted for the Man-Booker prize for her novel, We Are All Completely Beside Ourselves.
 Her Outspoken Author title The Science of Herself (above) is also not to be missed.
 Norman Spinrad's newest, Raising Hell, will convince you that class struggle persists in the realms of the damned.
-Paul Krassner (yes, that Paul Krassner), Charles Stross and Marge Piercy are in the works.
+Paul Krassner (yes, that Paul Krassner), calls in on our latest.
+Carter Scholz, Charles Stross, Joe Lansdale, Marge Piercy and Harlan Elison are in the works.
 I'm proud of the Outspoken Author list which looks like a science fiction Who's Who or Hall of Fame, except that I included myself.
 Because I could.

 My lunar junkyard adventure, "The Hole in the Hole," is under option by the Brooklyn film team of John Ramaine and David Capurso.
 I think these guys have what it takes.